2001 Buffalo Bills season: Week 1: vs. New Orleans Saints

 The Gregg Williams era began inauspiciously in this game against former Bills linebacker Jim Haslett and the New Orleans Saints.
 The Bills led 6–0 at halftime, but in the second half the Saints turned the game into a rout.
 Saints quarterback Aaron Brooks went long and found Albert Connell for a 46-yard touchdown to give the Saints the lead, then later in the quarter threw another touchdown pass to tight end Cam Cleeland to make the score 17–6.
 Ricky Williams added another touchdown on a 19-yard reception from Brooks late in the fourth quarter to clinch the game for the Saints.

 Rob Johnson threw three interceptions, all of which were intercepted by Saints safety Sammy Knight.
-Linebacker Sam Cowart hurt his achilles' heel in the first quarter and would go on to miss the rest of the season.
+Linebacker Sam Cowart hurt his achilles' heel in the first quarter, he would go on to miss the rest of the season and sign with the New York Jets the following season.